HiteshBhasin/DisasterApp/README.md

 # Inspiration
 The number of wildfire evacuees in Manitoba has increased, with more likely as a handful of communities remain on alert.
 "The numbers have continued to grow.
 We were saying 17,000.
-I think we can safely assume it's north of that number now," Premier Wab Kinew told CBC Manitoba's Information Radio on Thursday morning. source:*(https://www.cbc.ca/news/canada/manitoba/wildfire-evacuee-numbers-information-1.7552948)*
+I think we can safely assume it's north of that number now," Premier Wab Kinew. source:*(https://www.cbc.ca/news/canada/manitoba/wildfire-evacuee-numbers-information-1.7552948)*

 "The numbers have continued to grow.
 We were saying 17,000.
 I think we can safely assume it's north of that number now," Premier Wab Kinew told CBC Manitoba's Information Radio on Thursday morning.